Magda Goebbels: Death

-Goebbels added a postscript to Hitler's last will and testament of 29 April stating that he would disobey the order to leave Berlin, "[f]or reasons of humanity and personal loyalty".
+Goebbels added a postscript to Hitler's last will and testament of 29 April 1945 stating that he would disobey the order to leave Berlin, "[f]or reasons of humanity and personal loyalty".
 Further, he stated that Magda and their children supported his refusal to leave Berlin and his resolution to die in the bunker.
 He later qualified this by stating that the children would support the decision [to commit suicide] if they were old enough to speak for themselves.

-Magda was among the last to see both Hitler and Eva Braun before they committed suicide on the afternoon of 30 April.
+Magda was among the last to see both Hitler and Eva Braun before they committed suicide on the afternoon of 30 April 1945.
 On the following day, 1 May, Magda and Joseph arranged for SS dentist Helmut Kunz to inject their six children with morphine so that when they were unconscious, an ampule of cyanide could be then crushed in each of their mouths.
 Kunz later stated he gave the children morphine injections, but it was Magda and SS-Obersturmbannführer Ludwig Stumpfegger (Hitler's personal doctor) who administered the cyanide.
 Author James P. O'Donnell concluded that although Stumpfegger was probably involved in drugging the children, Magda killed them herself.
-He surmises that witnesses blamed the deaths on Stumpfegger because he was a convenient target, having died the following day.
-Moreover, as O'Donnell states, Stumpfegger may have been too intoxicated at the time of the deaths to have played a reliable role.

 Magda appears to have contemplated and talked about killing her children a month in advance.
 According to her friend and sister-in-law (from her first marriage) Ello Quandt, she told her that they were all going to take poison.

 Magda appears to have refused several offers, such as one by Albert Speer, to have the children smuggled out of Berlin and insisted that the family must stay at her husband's side.
-In the Führerbunker she confided to Hitler's secretary Traudl Junge, that "I would rather have my children die, than live in disgrace, jeered at.
+In the Führerbunker she confided to Hitler's secretary Traudl Junge that "I would rather have my children die, than live in disgrace, jeered at.
 My children stand no chance in Germany after the war".
 The last survivor of Hitler's bunker, Rochus Misch, gave this account of the events to the BBC: